-C-Suite Under Siege: Data Shows Execs Receive 42x More QR Code Attacks
+C-Suite Under Fire: Data Shows Execs Receive 42x More QR Code Attacks

 QR code phishing, the newest iteration of phishing, is a type of social engineering attack in which a threat actor attempts to trick a target into interacting with a malicious QR code.
 Also known as quishing, these attacks represent the latest in a long line of malicious initiatives designed by enterprising threat actors to evade organizational security measures and manipulate targets.